yuito33/own_compiler/README.md

 ---

 ## Tools & Requirements
-- Python
-- Python standard libraries
-- unittest (for testing)
+- C
+- MARS(MIPS TESTER)

 ---

 ## How to Run
 1. Write Java source code using the supporte language subset.
-2. Run the compiler
+2. Run the compiler to get MIPS code.